-There are several diseases and conditions that can affect our vision as we age.
+There are several diseases and conditions that can affect your vision and eye health as you age.
 Eye cataracts, for example, are common and readily corrected with surgery.
-Other eye conditions have a greater potential to impact our quality of life, including glaucoma, macular degeneration, and diabetic retinopathy.
+Other eye conditions have a greater potential to impact our quality of life, including glaucoma, macular degeneration and diabetic retinopathy.

 Here are a few more details about common, age-related eye health conditions and diseases from the National Eye Institute (NEI):